-We’re past the original leave date but nobody still seems to know what will happen.
-We missed the deadline, and the EU and UK have now agreed a further delay until 31st October – but it’s still possible that things will change in the next few months.
+We’re way past the original leave date but nobody still seems to know what will happen.
+Brexit has been delayed until 31st October – but it’s still possible that things will change in the next month or so.

-Your summer road trip around Europe might need re-planning, depending whether a deal goes through or not.
+Your road trip around Europe might need re-planning, depending on whether a deal goes through or not.